 Go Behind the Scenes at The Lost Gardens of Heligan

-The Lost Gardens of Heligan is a popular private botanical garden outside the fishing village of Mevagisssey in Cornwall.
-The place name "Heligan" comes from the Cornish Helygen, meaning "willow tree".
-If you are an admirer of great gardens, then Cornwall is a destination you'll love--there are more than a dozen historically and horticulturally important gardens in Cornwall.
+The Lost Gardens of Heligan is a popular private botanical garden outside the fishing village of Mevagissey in Cornwall.
+The place name “Heligan” comes from the Cornish Helygen, meaning “willow tree.”
+If you are an admirer of great gardens, then Cornwall is a destination you’ll love–there are more than a dozen historically and horticulturally important gardens in Cornwall.

 The design of the Lost Gardens of Heligan follows the 19th century style known as “gardenesque”, a type of design that emphasizes a formal or artistic presentation of plants, versus a naturalistic display.
 The concept was introduced by John Loudon in the U.K. in the 18th century.

 The Lost Gardens of Heligan has an intriguing back story involving a family whose roots in Cornwall date to the 12th century, nine men who died in the trenches of World War I, and a Dutch-born record producer and his pair of Vietnamese Pot Bellied pigs.
 Today, the Lost Gardens of Heligan has a timeless yet very contemporary message about conservation and sustainability.

 Let me share with you the history of the Lost Gardens of Heligan, and introduce you to the team of gardeners who tend to its 200+ acres of productive gardens, pleasure grounds, woodlands, meadows and even a jungle.
 As you meet these stewards of a piece of Cornwall’s history, another story will be revealed, about the cycle of life and two families with deep roots in Heligan’s soil.